Join our community of websites already using SEOJuice to automate the boring SEO work.

 | 20 | Newsletter recap with episode link | Earns open-web backlinks and repeat listens. | 4/5 |

-If you're short on time, lock in the 5/5 items first: title keywording, transcript upload, schema, and a solid show-note summary.
+Short on time?
+Lock in the 5/5 items first: title keywording, transcript upload, schema, and a solid show-note summary.
 Layer in the rest as bandwidth allows.

-These are the patterns I see repeatedly when auditing podcast customer sites.
-I'm going to list the myths and pitfalls together because they tend to come in pairs:
+These are the patterns I see when I audit podcast customer sites.
+Myths and pitfalls tend to come in pairs, so I'll list them that way:

 Myth: "If the content is great, SEO doesn't matter."

-Podcast discovery engines and Google can't evaluate charisma or chemistry; they parse transcripts, titles, and show-note HTML.
-Skipping basic SEO hygiene means your great content never shows up in the first place.
+Discovery engines and Google can't evaluate charisma or chemistry.
+They parse transcripts, titles, and show-note HTML.
+Skip the basic hygiene and great content never shows up in the first place.

 Pitfall: Over-stuffing keywords in the audio.